-When God does allow Satan to attack a person, there are reasons for it.
+When God does allow Satan or his demons to attack a person, there are reasons for it.
 Job did not see why God allowed Satan to attack him (Job 1:12), yet God used the situation to thwart Satan's boasts and to bring glory to the Lord.

-Sometimes, God allows temptation from Satan as a test.
+Sometimes, God allows demonic temptation as a test.
 Even Jesus was tested through temptation by Satan in the desert (Matthew 4:1-10).
 Jesus, unlike Adam, passed the test.
 He said "no" to sin and won the victory.

-Another reason God might allow Satan to attack is to build our maturity.
+Another reason God might allow Satan or his demons to attack is to build our maturity.
 Ephesians 6:10-18 speaks of putting on the armor of God to stand against Satan.
 This requires dependence on God through prayer and the use of the Word of God.

 Other times, the Lord allows testing so we can be a comfort to others later.
 "Blessed be the . . .
 God of all comfort, who comforts us in all our affliction, so that we may be able to comfort those who are in any affliction, with the comfort with which we ourselves are comforted by God.
 For as we share abundantly in Christ's sufferings, so through Christ we share abundantly in comfort, too" (2 Corinthians 1:3-5).

 We are never abandoned.
-When Satan attacks, God's help is near.
+When Satan or his demons attack, God's help is near.
 "Submit yourselves therefore to God.
 Resist the devil, and he will flee from you" (James 4:7).

 Spiritual warfare - What does the Bible say?